-On its way towards Vicksburg in the early days of May, 1863, the Union army swung out over a broad front with John McClernand’s corps on the left closest to the Big Black River, William T. Sherman’s in the center, and James B. McPherson’s way out on the right, farthest removed from the enemy—or so it was thought.
+On its way to destroy the Southern Railroad in central Mississippi in the early days of May 1863, Maj.
+Gen. Ulysses S. Grant’s Army of the Tennessee was swung out over a broad front.
+As it moved eastward from Port Gibson, Maj.
+Gen. John McClernand’s XIII Corps held the left closest to the Big Black River, Maj.
+Gen. William T. Sherman’s XV Corps moved in the center, and Maj.
+Gen. James B. McPherson’s XVII Corps advanced on the right, farthest removed from the enemy—or so it was thought.

-The march was hot and dusty, and water was scarce along the route.
-On May 12, Grant directed his three corps to various crossings of Fourteenmile Creek.
-This was designed to secure a source of water that was vital to his men and animals.
-It would also move his army into the desired position for the planned lunge against the railroad.
-But the Union men would have to fight for the water and, as fate would decree, McPherson would bear the lion’s share of the fight.
+The march was hot and dusty, and water was scarce.
+On May 12, Grant directed his three corps to various crossings of Fourteenmile Creek to secure a source of water for his men and animals.
+It would also move his army into position for the planned lunge against the railroad.
+But, the Union men would have to fight for the water and, as fate would decree, McPherson would bear the lion’s share of the fight.

-The morning of May 12, found McPherson’s XVII Corps on the march along the road from near Utica toward Raymond.
+The morning of May 12 found McPherson’s XVII Corps on the march along the Utica Road toward Raymond.
 Almost immediately upon leaving their encampments at the Roach plantation, Capt.
-John Foster’s 4th Independent Company of Ohio Cavalry, that was screening the advance, came under fire.
-Throughout the morning’s march Foster’s cavalrymen were pestered by about 40 Mississippi State Troops.
-The Mississippians, who have often been referred to as “grey-beards and striplings,” were no match for the Ohio horsemen and they grudgingly fell back toward Raymond where they informed Brig.
-Gen. John Gregg that a Union column of undisclosed strength was advancing along the Utica Road toward the town.
+John Foster’s 4th Independent Company of Ohio Cavalry, screening the advance, came under fire.
+Throughout the morning’s march Foster’s cavalrymen were pestered by Mississippi State Militia troops.
+The Mississippians, often referred to as “grey-beards and striplings,” were no match for the Ohio troopers, so they grudgingly fell back toward Raymond where they informed Brig.
+Gen. John Gregg that a Union column was advancing along the Utica Road toward the town.

-Just before 10 o’clock a skirmish line of Union infantrymen swept over the ridge behind you and moved cautiously into the valley of Fourteenmile Creek.
-As they neared the belt of timber that lined the stream a deadly volley ripped into their ranks.
+Just before 10:00 a.m. a skirmish line of Union infantry swept over a low ridge and moved cautiously into the valley of Fourteenmile Creek.
+As they neared the belt of timber that lined the stream, a deadly volley ripped into their ranks.
 Almost at the same time the three guns of Capt.
 Hiram Bledsoe’s Missouri battery sent shells crashing among the Union skirmishers.
-With battle joined Union Maj.
-Gen. John A. Logan--known to all as “Black Jack,” whose division led the long blue column, deployed his lead brigade and called up his own artillery which soon joined the fray.
+With battle joined, Union Maj.
+Gen. John A. “Black Jack” Logan led the long blue column, deployed his lead brigade and called up his artillery which soon joined the fray.
 Thick clouds of white-blue smoke and dust, however, quickly obscured the field and commanders on either side could not accurately assess the size of the force in his front.

 Join t Fight